Deer vehicle collision project

 Deer vehicle collisions

-We are running a project looking in detail at possible mitigation options for reducing DVCs on roads on the Isle of Lewis.
-A report from this work is due in spring 2026 but we are already liaising with the local Council and Police Scotland.
+We have undertaken a project looking in detail at possible mitigation options for reducing deer vehicle collisions (DVCs) on roads on the Isle of Lewis.
+A report from this work has been published on our website and we are liaising with the Local Authority and Police Scotland with regard to addressing concerns associated with DVCs.

-Further information on our work in relation to DVCs can be found on our web page.
+Further information on our work in relation to DVCs can be found on our website.

 Area 2 - Northern Highlands